Trade Waste Terms and Conditions

 6.5 The Council reserves the right to increase or decrease charges at any time to compensate for increases in disposal or other cost over which the Council has no control, any changes to be notified to the Customer in writing by the Council 4 weeks prior to commencement.

-(a) The Customer shall be wholly responsible for the Trade Waste Bins and the safety of all persons (including waste collection workers) entering the location where the Customer keeps, stores or sites the Trade Waste Bins and the Customer shall be liable and agrees to indemnify the Council against any such liability, losses and claims whatsoever for injury or death to persons or loss or damage to property arising there from except where death or injury to a person or damage to property is caused by the negligence of the Council.
+(a) The Customer shall be wholly responsible for the Trade Waste Bins and the safety of all persons (including waste collection workers) entering the location where the Customer keeps, stores or sites the Trade Waste Bins.
+The Customer shall be liable and agrees to indemnify the Council against any such liability, losses and claims whatsoever for injury or death to persons or loss or damage to property arising there from, except where death or injury to a person or damage to property is caused by the negligence of the Council.